About Us

 “We are called Disabling Barriers because we are a team that focus on dismantling the barriers that prevent a person from accessing or sustaining a career in the Scottish legal profession, rather than people’s individual health conditions.”

+Our founders are members of the Law Society of Scotland Equality & Diversity Committee and regularly engage in outreach across the profession.
 Fraser and Tom first met through a shared difficulty of accessing similar support available to students and solicitors in England & Wales.
-To date they have encountered many students who have faced similar difficulties and share a determination to ensure that equal opportunities exist for those who wish to pursue a legal career in Scotland.
+To date, they have encountered many students who have faced similar difficulties and share a determination to ensure that equal opportunities exist for those who wish to pursue a legal career in Scotland.

 Fraser Mackay

-Recently appointed to the Law Society of Scotland Equality & Diversity Committee and regularly engages in outreach across the profession.
-Having been diagnosed with Dyspraxia at age 11 and being the first in his family to attend University, Fraser sought support when entering the Scottish legal profession.
+Fraser is a Solicitor at the Scottish Social Services Council.
+Having been diagnosed with Dyspraxia at the age of eleven and being the first in his family to attend University, Fraser sought support when entering the Scottish legal profession.
 Following a conversation with the Law Society of Scotland, he found that while England & Wales had many groups to support aspiring solicitors who have a disability/neurodivergence, Scotland had no equivalent support.

 Tom McGovern

 Tom is a criminal defence lawyer at McGovern Reid Court Lawyers.
 Having disclosed his Dyslexia during a court hearing, Tom was featured in a BBC News interview about his experience of the legal profession.
 Tom was diagnosed with Dyslexia at the age of seven and received assistance throughout school and University.
-Tom offers work experience placements to those interested in a career in Criminal law, should you be interested in this opportunity please contact him directly at t.mcgovern@dbscotland.org
+Tom wrote an article, “the challenge of the written word” for the Law Society of Scotland journal, has successfully advocated for increased internet accessibility at Glasgow Sheriff Court and was featured on Embracing Neurodiversity in partnership with This is Me.

 TRUSTEES